[For the corresponding video presentation, see Construction CPM Conference 2020 – Avoid Out of Sequence Progress in Microsoft Project.]

 The impacts of out-of-sequence progress on the Total Slack of some tasks are the result of specific decisions in MSP’s backward-pass algorithms for computing Late dates and Total Slack.
 Obviously, the algorithm has been tweaked between MSP 2010 and MSP 2016 leading to the even more undesired results.

 BPC Logic Filter – my company’s MSP add-in for logic analysis – generally ignores MSP’s Deadlines, Late dates, Actual dates, and Total Slack values.
 Instead, it performs separate backward and forward traces to determine driving logic paths and relative float values.
 The latter, like Free Float, can never be negative.
 Thus, when BPC Logic Filter encounters out-of-sequence progress during a trace, zero relative float is applied, and a driving relationship is inferred.
 As shown in the examples below, this approach results in the correct identification of driving and near-driving paths to project completion, even when out-of-sequence progress is encountered.
 [In the bar charts, the path relative float is listed to the right of each bar.
 A zero-value represents the driving path with the bar characteristically colored (maroon), positive values and associated bar colors indicate the number of days away from driving the project completion.
-(I had to manually fix the bar colors for the in-progress tasks in the MSP 2016 version, as there is an unfixed bug in that version that affects bar-coloring in our software.)

 BPC Logic Filter also includes a Project Logic Checker to identify logic issues in Microsoft Project tasks.
 Like many such tools, it automatically flags OOS tasks, along with their immediate predecessors, for correction.
+(Beginning with release, 18.104.22.168, the tool also differentiates the important categories of OOS tasks.
+The “-I” suffix in the bar chart below identifies out-of-sequence conditions where both predecessor and successor of the violated relationship remain Incomplete; total slack in such cases cannot be trusted.)

 Out-of-Sequence Progress in the Real World